MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 - **Conditional Access (CA) policies requiring MFA**: This metric helps you identify which CA policies require MFA, allowing you to pinpoint any security gaps.
 - **Number of users registered for MFA**: This metric tracks how many users are registered for MFA and which methods they use.
 This information helps you evaluate the level of MFA adoption.

 We have added several new metrics to help you detect potential telecom fraud.
-Microsoft Entra External ID uses CAPTCHA for SMS MFA. to help to prevent automated attacks by distinguishing human users from bots.
+Microsoft Entra External ID uses CAPTCHA for SMS MFA to help to prevent automated attacks by distinguishing human users from bots.
 If a risky user is detected, we block the user from signing in or ask the user to complete a CAPTCHA before sending an SMS verification code.
 To help you visualize the effectiveness of this method, we have added the following metrics to the dashboard:

 - **Allowed**: This metric shows the number of users who successfully received an SMS during sign-in or sign-up.
 - **Blocked**: This metric shows the number of users who were prevented from receiving an SMS.
-When telecom MFA is blocked, users are notified and advised to try an alternative authentication method.
+When telecom MFA is blocked, users are notified and advised trying an alternative authentication method.
-- **Challenged**: This metric shows cases where a CAPTCHA challenge is presented before the SMS is sent, typically when unusual behavior is detected.
-For this data point, you will also see the following metrics:
+- **Challenged**: This metric shows when a CAPTCHA challenge appears before sending the SMS.
+This usually happens when unusual behavior is detected.
+For this data point, you'll also see the following metrics:
     - **Number of users unable to complete CAPTCHA**: This metric helps you to track how many users couldn’t pass the CAPTCHA challenge.
 This insight helps assess if the CAPTCHA is too difficult for legitimate users, allowing adjustments to balance security with accessibility.
     - **Number of users successfully completing CAPTCHA**: This metric helps you review how many users have successfully completed the CAPTCHA challenge.
 This data provides insight into how effectively CAPTCHA protects against automated attacks while ensuring legitimate users can authenticate.